DANSI/blynk-server-original/README.md

         user.profile.max.size=128

++ Number of strings to store in terminal widget (terminal history data)

+        terminal.strings.pool.size=25

 + Maximum allowed number of notification queue.
 Queue responsible for processing email, pushes, twits sending.
 Because of performance issue - those queue is processed in separate thread, this is required due to blocking nature of all above operations.
 Usually limit shouldn't be reached